Ensembl/ensembl-hive/docs/creating_pipelines/accumulators.rst

 ''''''''''''''

 There are further examples in the Kmer example pipelines.
-These three pipelines are all doing the same thing (computing the distribution of k-mer in a given set of input sequences), but with various accumulator patterns.
+These three pipelines all perform the same workflow (computing the distribution of k-mer in a given set of input sequences), but accomplish the task in different ways using various Accumulator patterns.

-The first analyses of the pipeline will break up the input sequences in chunks that can be efficiently processed in parallel.
-The processing and the dataflowing of each chunk are done *exactly* the same way in all flavours, but because of different accumulator syntaxes, the funnel (the "compile_count" analysis, which does the final summation) will have to use the resulting data structure in different ways.
+The first Analyses of the pipeline will break up the input sequences in chunks that can be efficiently processed in parallel.
+The processing and the dataflowing of each chunk are done *exactly* the same way in all flavours, but because of different Accumulator syntaxes, the funnel (the "compile_count" Analysis, which does the final summation) will have to use the resulting data structure in different ways.

-The "count_kmers" analysis dataflows on two branches:
+The "count_kmers" Analysis dataflows on two branches:

-- On branch #3 a hash that has the name of the file (*sequence_file* key) and the counts per k-mer (as a hash under the *counts* key)
+- On branch #3 a hash that has the name of the file (*sequence_file* key) and the counts per k-mer (as a hash under the *counts* key).
-- On branch #4 a series of hashes that contain the name of the file (*sequence_file* key), a k-mer (*kmer* key) and its count in that file (*count* key)
+- On branch #4 a series of hashes that contain the name of the file (*sequence_file* key), a k-mer (*kmer* key) and its count in that file (*count* key).

 :KmerPipelineAoH_conf -- Array of Hashes:

-    In this mode, the accumulator is connected to branch #3 and aggregates all the *counts* field in a pile.
-The information about the initial file name is not tracked in the accumulator.
+    In this mode, the Accumulator is connected to branch #3 and aggregates all the *counts* field in a pile.
+The information about the initial file name is not tracked in the Accumulator.

-    The accumulator syntax is ``?accu_name=all_counts&accu_address=[]&accu_input_variable=counts``
+    The Accumulator syntax is ``?accu_name=all_counts&accu_address=[]&accu_input_variable=counts``

 :KmerPipelineHoH_conf -- Hash of Hashes:

-    In this mode, the accumulator is connected to branch #3 and aggregates all the *counts* field in a hash indexed by the name of the chunk *sequence_file*.
+    In this mode, the Accumulator is connected to branch #3 and aggregates all the *counts* field in a hash indexed by the name of the chunk *sequence_file*.

-    The accumulator syntax is ``?accu_name=all_counts&accu_address={sequence_file}&accu_input_variable=counts``
+    The Accumulator syntax is ``?accu_name=all_counts&accu_address={sequence_file}&accu_input_variable=counts``

 :KmerPipelineHoA_conf -- Hash of Arrays:

-    In this mode, the accumulator is connected to branch #4 and aggregates all the counts in one array per k-mer.
+    In this mode, the Accumulator is connected to branch #4 and aggregates all the counts in one array per k-mer.
-    The signature `{kmer}[]` indicates that the final structure is a hash indexed by each *kmer*, and whose values are piles of the accumulator's input variable, i.e. *count*.
+    The signature `{kmer}[]` indicates that the final structure is a hash indexed by each *kmer*, and whose values are piles of the Accumulator's input variable, i.e. *count*.
-    The accumulator syntax is ``?accu_name=all_counts&accu_address={kmer}[]&accu_input_variable=count``
+    The Accumulator syntax is ``?accu_name=all_counts&accu_address={kmer}[]&accu_input_variable=count``